Text-mode access using PuTTY

 4. In the category Connection > SSH > X11, click the Enable X11 Forwarding checkbox:

-6. Now pressing ‘Open’ should start ask for you passphrase, and connect you to <vsc-loginnode>.
+7. Now pressing ‘Open’ should ask for your passphrase, and connect you to <vsc-loginnode>.

 The first time you make a connection to the login node, a Security Alert will appear and you will be asked to verify the authenticity of the login node.